myshell-ai/AIlice/README.md

 <a name="design"></a>
 ### Design
-The basic principles when designing AIlice are:
+The basic principles when designing Ailice are:

 - **Enriching the behavior of LLM with highly dynamic prompt construction mechanisms;**
 - **Separating different computational tasks as much as possible, using recursion and divide-and-conquer from traditional computing to solve complex problems.**